-It has been provided as a free public educational service by the Living Church of God or millennia, the cycle of human life has continued.
+For millennia, the cycle of human life has continued.
 Children are born, they grow up, and most eventually produce children of their own.
 One generation dies, and is replaced by the next.
 Yet few have understood the answer to the age-old question: "What is the purpose of this repeating cycle of life?"
 To those steeped in the mistaken belief system of evolution, their only conclusion is that this cycle of human life exists solely to reproduce the species.
 Life has no meaning, they believe; it just exists.